Gradus Kraus

-Gradus Kraus (born July 12, 2001) is a profesional boxer and son of former Kickboxer Albert Kraus.
-He fights at Light heavyweight is currently ranked 76th by boxrec.
+Gradus Kraus (born 12 July 2001) is a Dutch professional boxer.
+He is the son of former Kickboxer Albert Kraus.
+He fights at Light heavyweight is currently ranked #26 by BoxRec and #12 by the IBF.
+He is trained by Peter Fury and his father Albert.

 Amateur career

-In 2018 Gradus Kraus won his first gold in the Dutch Youth National Championships against the Irish David McDonagh.
+In 2018, Gradus Kraus won his first gold in the Dutch Youth National Championships against Irishman David McDonagh.

-In 2019 he participated in the EUBC European Youth Championships but got defeated in the Quarter Final by Nikolay Zafirov.
+In 2019, he participated in the EUBC European Youth Championships but got defeated in the Quarter Final by Nikolay Zafirov.

-In 2021 Gradus became Dutch 81 kg Amateur champion after knocking out Rick de Nooijer in the first round.
+In 2021, Gradus became Dutch 81 kg Amateur champion after knocking out Rick de Nooijer in the first round.
 He broke his hand during the fight.

-In 2022 he won a silver medal at the EUBC U22 Championships failing to win against Alfred Commey in the final.
+In 2022, he won a silver medal at the EUBC U22 Championships after losing to Alfred Commey in the final.

-In 2023 in an interview Gradus declared that he wants to participate in the Olympics and after this become a profesional boxer.

-In 2024 he attempted to Qualify for the Olympics twice but failed to do so.
-After this he decided to become a professional boxer.
+In an interview in 2023, Gradus declared that he wanted to participate in the Olympics, and after this become a professional boxer.
+In 2024, he attempted to qualify for the Olympics but failed to do so twice.
+After this, he decided to become a professional boxer.

+Professional boxing career

+Kraus made his professional boxing debut in 2024, quickly racking up 8 wins within 1 year, which is unusual in modern boxing.
+During this period Gradus went viral for dancing with his 3-year-old daughter during his ring walks.
+His wins and fame earned him a fight for the European IBF title against Rostam Ibrahim.
+In the build up to the fight Kraus' promoter Izzy Asif said that this might be the last time people get to see him fight in the Netherlands for a while, claiming people might see him fight for a world title in 2026.
+As a result, the fight was highly anticipated and sold out within 3 days.
+Gradus Kraus defeated Ibrahim by KO in the second round, claiming the European title.

+He fought Boris Crighton in January 2026 and beat him in the second round after the referee stopped the fight.
+In May, he defeated Theo Brooks by TKO, also in the second round, moving Kraus up to #12 in the IBF rankings.